 WRI strives to ensure our consumption and operations are as sustainable as possible.
 As such, we are working to improve our purchasing efforts world-wide to ensure that the products and services used by WRI reflect our mission and research.

 To aid in this effort, WRI both advises and seeks best practices from the Sustainable Procurement Leadership Council (SPLC).
 Through this participation, we hope to participate in SPLC’s pilot for developing sustainable procurement programs.

 Our current efforts focus on:

 To learn more about the level of sustainability in our subgrantees’ operations, we have included a sustainability questionnaire in WRI’s organizational assessment packet.
 The Organizational Assessment is completed by all of WRI’s potential subgrant recipients, providing WRI with the necessary information about their organization in order to receive funding.
 This data will help WRI better engage with our subgrant recipients around operational sustainability and the roles, big or small, we can all play in reducing our impacts.

-- Minimize packaging waste from food deliveries and providing reusable/compostable serving platters and utensils.
+- Minimized packaging from food deliveries and single-serving beverages and snacks

 WRI’s Global Paper Purchasing Principles

 After testing samples of paper used in WRI’s offices and finding potentially-controversial products, WRI is reassessing our paper purchasing approach.
 For all offices, we will integrate the following best practices into our operations:

 Step 1: Minimize our overall consumption of paper products and maximize recycling;

 Step 2: Purchase paper products that are considered environmentally and socially responsible, where: